newtonkwan/newtonkwan.github.io/bookshelf.markdown

 ---
 layout: page
 title: Bookshelf
-permalink: /bookshelf/
+permalink: /books/
 ---

 Last Updated: Jan.
 16, 2025

 Below are some books I like but is by no means comprehensive.
-To see that and what I'm currently reading, check out my [Goodreads](https://www.goodreads.com/user/show/68725952-newton).
+To see that and what I'm currently reading, I occasionally update my [Goodreads](https://www.goodreads.com/user/show/68725952-newton).
+See my progress on the [Western Canon](https://newtonkwan.com/westercanon).

 Would highly recommend (*)
 - Exhalation: Stories by Ted Chiang*